rally-carlos/notes/stackedit/Project Plans/Github Actions - Lean UX Canvas.md

  - The current Jenkins platform
 	 - a lot of maintaince and engineer engagment time
 	 - produces serveral support requests per day (including #jenkins-smes, SO, Jira tickets)
-	 - difficult to scale  non-homogenous as every team is allowed to modify their controller
+	 - difficult to scale because platform is non-homogenous as every team is allowed to modify their controller
+	 - security conideration since each team can configure their controller without best practices
  - The current CI is very customized making it non-intuative, especially to new engineers

 # Business Outcome